modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 - Modifiers must have constant variability.
 - Modifiers must be scalar, giving all elements of an array the same element type.
 Details of how the scalar modifier is applied to all elements of an array is described [below](#Single-array-element-type).
 For example, an array in a type cannot have individual element types with different `unit` attributes.

-The modifications that are not allowed in types must be applied to the top level component declarations instead.
+The modifications that are not allowed in types must be applied to the model component declarations instead.
 For attributes such as `start`, `fixed` and `stateSelect`, this will often be the case.

 **What about modifications applied to component declarations in functions?
 At least the public components (input and outputs) bear resemblance to type definitions, as they become part of the function's type signature.**